2015 STATE LEGISLATIVE & REGULATORY PRIORITY ISSUES

 Efforts to ban or severely limit the use of credit-based insurance scoring and other underwriting tools were relatively limited in 2014 and no bills advanced.
 NAMIC continues to work with legislators and regulators in Alaska to expand the use of insurance scoring to policy renewals.
 We believe that at least a moderate level of opposition to insurance scoring will persist for the foreseeable future.
 One area we are keeping watch over is regulators delaying approval of rate filings that include insurance scoring.
 Furthermore, the outcome of the HUD disparate impact litigation could have ramifications for state insurance scoring laws.

 Beyond insurance scoring, NAMIC remains vigilant in defending the use of other underwriting tools.
-This year, we saw an uptick in attacks on the use of Education and Occupation with examples in Connecticut and New York.
-Further, there is an increasing regulatory interest in the use of telematics and other “big data” predictive modeling tools used in both rating and underwriting.
+Last year, we saw an uptick in attacks on the use of education and occupation with examples in Connecticut and New York.
+Further, there was an increasing regulatory interest in the use of telematics and other “big data” predictive modeling tools used in both rating and underwriting.
 Increased interest will likely result in legislative or regulatory proposals in 2015.

-The NAIC is currently engaged in a substantial effort to enhance solvency, corporate governance and enterprise risk regulation.
+The NAIC is currently engaged in a substantial effort to enhance solvency, corporate governance, and enterprise risk regulation.
 The first two important pieces that are becoming active in the states are changes to the Model Holding Company Act and the Own Risk and Solvency Assessment.
 NAMIC has made significant efforts over the past two years to convince regulators to provide a compliance threshold or regulatory flexibility for smaller companies related to the Enterprise Risk Report portion of the Holding Company Act.
-To date, we have succeeded in securing this type of provision in 11 states (AL, FL, HI, ID, IN, KS, LA, ME, OH, TX, and VA).
-As of this writing, 20 states have enacted the ORSA model.
+To date, we have succeeded in securing this type of provision in 11 states (Alabama, Florida, Hawaii, Idaho, Indiana, Kansas, Louisiana, Maine, Ohio, Texas, and Virginia).
+As of this writing, 21 states have enacted the ORSA model.
 NAMIC advocates have spent significant time working with regulators and legislators to ensure that the confidentiality language in the ORSA proposals is sufficient.

 Sectors of the auto repair industry continue efforts to pass legislation that would restrict consumer options regarding auto repair and deliberately limit the information insurers can make available to consumers, thereby impairing the ability of consumers to make informed decisions on repairing their vehicles.
 Some proposals include language that may impose excessive restrictions on insurers’ constitutionally protected commercial free speech.
-While the auto repair industry seems to largely be pursuing a litigation agenda, there were legislative efforts in several states in 2014 to attack insurers' ability to contract with a network of repair shops and parts ordering platforms.
+While the auto repair industry seems largely to be pursuing a litigation agenda, there were legislative efforts in several states in 2014 to attack insurers' ability to contract with a network of repair shops and parts ordering platforms.
 For example, Minnesota House File 2690 would have prohibited an insurer from specifying the use of specific vendors, distributors, manufacturers, suppliers, business platforms, or internal processes in contractual agreements with repair shops.
-Connecticut, Maryland, and Rhode Island will remain major battle grounds next year over customer choice in auto repair.
+Connecticut, Maryland, and Rhode Island will remain major battlegrounds in 2015 over customer choice in auto repair.

-Over the past two years, the insurance industry has enjoyed some success in shepherding adoption of legislation allowing for the proof of insurance by use of an electronic device as well as proposals allowing for the electronic distribution of notices as well as language providing insurers with the ability to provide policy forms to customers electronically.
-That said much work remains to be done.
+During the past two years, the insurance industry has enjoyed some success in shepherding adoption of legislation allowing for the proof of insurance by use of an electronic device and proposals allowing for the electronic distribution of notices as well as language providing insurers with the ability to provide policy forms to customers electronically.
+That said, much work remains to be done.

 Targets of Opportunity:

-Over the past three years, the business-community has had some success combatting unscrupulous home repair contractors who try to dupe consumers following hail and wind storms.
+During the past three years, the business community has had some success combatting unscrupulous home repair contractors who try to dupe consumers following hail and windstorms.
 Thanks in part to NAMIC, 20 states have passed legislation to protect consumers from fly-by-night contractors.
 In 2011, Georgia, Illinois, Minnesota, Missouri, Nebraska, and Oklahoma adopted proposals.
 In 2012, Alabama, Arizona, Indiana, Iowa, Kentucky, Louisiana, South Dakota, and Tennessee adopted proposals.
 In 2013, proposals were adopted in Arkansas, South Carolina, Utah, and Wisconsin.
-This year, legislation was adopted in Mississippi and South Carolina.
+Last year, legislation was adopted in Mississippi and South Carolina.

-NAMIC will continue to watch out for attempts by state legislators to increase insurer tax burden in order to sure-up state pension funds and other state obligations.
+NAMIC will continue to watch for attempts by state legislators to increase insurer tax burden in order to shore-up state pension funds and other state obligations.
 As needed, NAMIC will continue efforts to educate legislators about the impact such efforts could have on insurance premiums.

 NAMIC is focusing on targeted areas for reform.
-Areas of emphasis for next year will remain drug repackaging, opioid abuse, and fee schedules.
-Florida and Hawaii enacted proposals this year to regulate the practice of drug repackaging.
-We will also closely monitor any additional attempts made by a large broker to become the administrator of state worker’s comp assigned risk pools.
+Areas of emphasis this year will remain drug repackaging, opioid abuse, and fee schedules.
+Florida and Hawaii enacted proposals in 2014 to regulate the practice of drug repackaging.

-Currently, some legislators working through NCOIL are meeting with regulators at the NAIC to pursue some market conduct reforms.
+Currently, some legislators working through NCOIL are meeting with regulators at the NAIC to pursue market conduct reforms.
 Progress of this group is slow, but NAMIC will continue to pursue reform where possible.
-The NAIC is going to unveil a new market conduct accreditation proposal later in 2014 and that effort will last well into 2015.

 NAMIC is working in concert with member companies to reform or repeal broken no-fault auto insurance systems in states where the environment is ripe for real reform.
 NAMIC continues to work with industry advocates, regulators, and legislators in Michigan in an effort to reform that state’s no-fault system.
 We also continue to work with industry partners to enact reforms in other states as needed.